Entire functions with Cantor bouquet Julia sets: Characterisation of criniferous disjoint-type functions

 Set $\tilde{\gamma}_k\defeq F^n(\gamma_k)$.
 Let $Q>R$ be so large that any point of $V$ at real part $Q$ can be connected to infinity within $V$ without passing within distance $2\pi$ of any $\tilde{\gamma}_k$.

-Recall that by assumption, there exists a hair of $F$ that contains two disjoint pieces $\alpha^1$, $\alpha^2$, each connecting a point at real part $R$ to a point at real part $Q$.
-Recalling that $J(F)$ is periodic of period $2\pi i$ and contained in the union of tracts of $F$, we may assume that this hair is contained in $V$, as one of its $2\pi i\Z$ must be.
+Recall that by assumption, there exists a hair of $F$ that contains two disjoint sub-arcs $\alpha^1$, $\alpha^2$, each connecting a point at real part $R$ to a point at real part $Q$.
+Recall that $J(F)$ is periodic of period $2\pi i$, since $F$ is $2\pi i$-periodic.
+Since $J(F)$ is contained in the union of tracts of $F$, we may assume that the hair in question is contained in $V$, as one of its $2\pi i\Z$-translates must be.
 We may extend each $\alpha^j$ to a curve $\tilde{\alpha}^j$ that connects a left-most point of $V$ to $\infty$, by adding to $\alpha^j$ a curve of diameter at most $C$ and another curve that does not pass within distance $2\pi$ of any $\tilde{\gamma}_k$.

 By Lemma~\ref{lem:tracts}, for each $k$ each $\tilde{\alpha}^j$ contains a sub-piece $\tilde{\alpha}^j_k$ such that

 Moreover, set $\alpha^j_k\defeq \tilde{\alpha}^j_k \cap \alpha^j$ if this intersection is non-empty; otherwise let $\alpha^j_k$ consist of just the endpoint of $\alpha^j$ at real part $R$.
 Then $\alpha^j_k$ is a (possibly degenerate) sub-piece of $\alpha^j$ and $\distH( \alpha^j_k, \tilde{\alpha}^j_k)\leq C$.
 Hence $\distH( \alpha^j_k, \tilde{\gamma}_k)\leq C+2\pi$.